Refari Data Security

 Secure Hosting

-Refari is hosted by AWS Cloud.
+The Refari application is hosted by AWS Cloud.
 AWS security entails data encryption at rest and in-transit, hardware security modules and comprehensive physical security which all contribute to a secure cloud system.

 The AWS cloud system provides us with the capability to control, audit and manage identity, configure usage, as well as meet our government and private client’s compliance, governance and regulatory requirements.